-Kaloyan Kanov – product marketing manager, Nokia Romania & Balkans presents about the partnership experience of the company in the area of mobile applications.
+Kaloyan Kanov – product marketing manager, Nokia Romania & Balkans presents the partnership experience of the company in the area of mobile applications.

 He is here looking for developers, entrepreneurs interested in creating businesses based on mobile apps.
-He advertises the Nokia differentiation.
+He advertises Nokia differentiation.
 Nokia, as a company, invests in communicating with talented programmers in creating opportunities for this audience to get clients in specific markets.
 The advantage of an international company is interesting and profitable for a local developer/entrepreneur.

-Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to the potential clients for cloud computing.
+Zoli Herczeg – Business Development Manager – Applications, Microsoft Romania talks to potential clients for cloud computing.